bishopZ/kabuki-motion/Readme.md

 #### Why React-Motion?

 For 95% of use-cases of animating components, we don't have to resort to using hard-coded easing curves and duration.
 Set up a stiffness and damping for your UI element, and let the magic of physics take care of the rest.
 This way, you don't have to worry about petty situations such as interrupted animation behavior.
-It also greatly simplifies the animation API and provides a more powerful alternative for React's TransitionGroup.
+It also greatly simplifies the animation API and provides a powerful alternative to React's TransitionGroup.

 # Installation